ptsteadman/sat-cheatsheets/punctuation.md

 An apostrophe is added to a word when it possesses another word, except in the case of `it`.
 (Remember, `it's` expands to `it is`.)
-The only other exception is certain common phrases like "shoe lace", "car door", etc: we don't say "shoe's lace", "car's door", etc.
+The only other exception is certain common phrases like "shoe lace", "car door", etc: we don't say "shoe's lace", "car's door".

 Examples:

 - Patrick's dog